-A few month ago, I wrote a blog article about my encounter with one of the local banks who rejected my request to increase credit card limit for no good reason.
-I mentioned I had “AA” CBS Credit Score from Singapore Credit Bureau.
+A few months ago, I wrote a blog article about my encounter with one of the local banks that rejected my request to increase credit card limit for no good reason.
+I mentioned I had an “AA” CBS Credit Score from Singapore Credit Bureau.
 A lot of readers wrote in to ask me how can they check their credit score.
 I have compiled the information to give you this completed guide to Credit Report in Singapore.

-Unknown to many people, credit report is more important than you think in your day to day life.
-Most lenders will check your credit file to assess your credit worthiness prior to lend you money, so whenever you apply a bank loan such as mortgage loan, car loan or even credit card, the banks will check your record behind the scene.
+Unknown to many people, the credit report is more important than you think in your day to day life.
+Most lenders will check your credit file to assess your creditworthiness prior to lend you money, so whenever you apply for a bank loan such as a mortgage loan, car loan or even credit card, the banks will check your record behind the scene.
 Naturally, good credit repayment history will make it easier for you to obtain credit and to qualify for loans.
-At the same time, any credit related information will be uploaded on your credit file.
+At the same time, any credit-related information will be uploaded on your credit file.

 Monitoring your credit file will also protect against possible fraudulent use of your personal details to obtain credit.

 Credit Bureau (Singapore) Pte Ltd (CBS) is Singapore’s most comprehensive consumer credit bureau that has full-industry uploads from all retail banks and major financial institutions.
 It is a joint venture between The Association of Banks in Singapore (ABS) and Infocredit Holdings Pte Ltd.

 CBS aggregates credit-related information amongst participating members and presents a more complete risk profile of a customer to credit providers.
 This helps credit providers to determine the likelihood of the customer repaying, thus enhancing their risk assessment capabilities.